mahdix/exampledriven.com/content/_index.md

 # Feedback

-Let me know what you think about this website by sending emails to mahdix at gmail dott com..
+Let me know what you think about this website by sending emails to mahdix at gmail dott comm.

 Thanks!